 Behind the scenes, there are a several payment processing players that all work together to coordinate payments and move money from one account to another.
 As a customer, you won’t see any of it but it’s still interesting to know what’s going on.

-In this article (and the infographic at the end), I’ll walk you through the basic steps of the payment processing and settlement processes.
+In this article (and the infographic at the end), I’ll walk you through the basic steps of how credit card processing works, including the payment processing and settlement processes.

 Let’s get started!